 Prior to his appointment in Penn Engineering, Jeffrey was a lecturer in Entrepreneurship for the Wharton School of the University of Pennsylvania and held an appointment as lecturer in the Marketing.
 He has been a leader in many of the innovation co-curricular programs at the Wharton school: he was the co-director, senior project advisor, and regional manager for the Wharton Global Consulting Practicum, an embedded consulting practice in the Wharton School, which served global companies.

-Jeffrey is Managing Director and founder of Antiphony Partners, LLC, a strategic consulting firm that specializes in helping companies create sustainable value through innovation.
-Jeffrey led the development of the company’s proprietary Relaunch® methodology, through which Antiphony works with senior executives to successfully: develop innovative business models, bring new products and services to market, and build profitable operational infrastructures.
+Jeffrey Babin is a managing director and founder of Antiphony Partners, LLC, a strategy consulting firm that specializes in helping companies create sustainable value through innovation.
+Jeffrey led the development of the company’s proprietary Relaunch® methodology, through which Antiphony works with senior executives to successfully develop innovative business models, bring new products and services to market, and build profitable operational infrastructures.